railwayapp/docs/src/pages/databases/postgresql.md

 title: PostgreSQL
 ---

-The Railway PostgreSQL plugin allows you to provision and connect to a PostgreSQL database with zero configuration.
+The Railway PostgreSQL database service allows you to provision and connect to a PostgreSQL database with zero configuration.

 ## Connect

-When you run `railway run` in a project with the Postgres plugin installed, we inject several environment variables.
+When you run `railway run` in a project with the Postgres database service installed, we inject several environment variables.

 - PGHOST
 - PGPORT